-Out of Pocket Limit or Out of Pocket Maximum shall mean the maximum amount of Deductible and Coinsurance during any Calendar Year that the Covered Person or Family shall pay before the Plan shall pay 100% of Covered Services for that Calendar Year.
-Hospital Admission Copayments apply to the Out of Pocket Limit or Out of Pocket Maximum.
+Out-of-Pocket Maximum shall mean the maximum amount of Deductible and Coinsurance during any Calendar Year that the Covered Person or Family shall pay before the Plan shall pay 100% of Covered Services for that Calendar Year.
+Hospital Admission Copayments apply to the Out-of-Pocket Maximum.
+Refer to "out-of-pocket limit" in the associated SBC.